Airline SAS cuts up to 5,000 jobs due to pandemic

-STOCKHOLM (Reuters) - Scandinavian airline SAS (SAS.ST) said on Tuesday it could reduce its workforce by up to 5,000 full-time positions due to plunging demand and travel restrictions during the coronavirus outbreak.
+STOCKHOLM (Reuters) - Scandinavian airline SAS (SAS.ST) said on Tuesday it could reduce about half its workforce as it struggles to survive the coronavirus outbreak.

+Big airlines across the world are cutting costs and anouncing layoffs over plunging demand and travel restrictions due to the pandemic.

+British Airways (ICAG.L) said earlier this month it would suspend more than 30,000 cabin crew and ground staff, while Lufthansa (LHAG.DE) said two-thirds of staff will work reduced hours after it grounded much of its fleet.

-Airlines worldwide are cutting flights and costs due to the pandemic, and SAS said in a statement it expected limited activity during the key summer season.
+SAS said in Tuesday’s statement that it expected limited activity during the key summer season and could cut up to 5,000 full-time positions.

 SAS CEO Rickard Gustafson said demand would probably be substantially lower this year and in 2021, while more normal levels could be reached in 2022.